songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 ...
 Now personally I didn't expect much from the "Monerbros", but the way the thread developed is exactly proving his point.
 Let him return the money, I don't really care, but it will change nothing in their behaviour.

-It's worth noting that several other similar 'Dash defector' posts appeared shortly after on r/Monero most likely posted by The Dash Guy using alternate accounts.
-It's possible that these supportive posts of The Dash Guy's actions are actually The Dash Guy himself.
+It's worth noting that several other similar 'Dash defector' posts appeared shortly after on r/Monero most likely posted by TDG using alternate accounts.
+It's possible that these supportive posts of TDG's actions are actually TDG himself.

 ### Mentally ill, scammer or immature kid?

 Mental health, criminality and unsupervised juvenile use of Internet are topics for another time.
-The Dash Guy was welcomed into the Monero community and he had already made up his mind to perceive these people as trolls.
-The point of this post is not to single out The Dash Guy as a bad person, but to show how peoples' motivations and perceptions can be really distorted when their investment is emotional.
+TDG was welcomed into the Monero community and he had already made up his mind to perceive these people as trolls.
+The point of this post is not to single out TDG as a bad person, but to show how peoples' motivations and perceptions can be really distorted when their investment is emotional.

 ### How to respond to trolling and alt-coin name-calling?
 Trolling and name-calling is a bit like fire; give it oxygen and it will grow.
 Years ago I became so angry at the immaturity on display at bitcointalk.org that I just stopped visiting the site and switched over to Reddit.
 Whenever I find arguments, I can easily skip to the next thread or just switch topics quickly.
 The best way to respond to fire is not to play with it.
 Put it out by leaving it to die and find something more useful to do with your time.